MikeKovarik/exifr/README.md

 ### Remarks

 **File reading:** You don't need to read the whole file and parse through a MBs of data.
 Exifr takes an educated guess to only read a small chunk of the file where metadata is usually located.
-Each platform, file format and data type is approached differently to ensure the best performance.
+Each platform, file format, and data type is approached differently to ensure the best performance.

 **Finding metadata:** Other libraries use brute force to read through all bytes until `'Exif'` string is found.
-Whereas exifr recognizes the file structure, consisting segments (JPEG) or nested boxes (HEIC).
+Whereas exifr recognizes the file structure, consisting of segments (JPEG) or nested boxes (HEIC).
 This allows exifr to read just a few bytes here and there, to get the offset and size of the segment/box and pointers to jump to the next.

 **HEIC:** Simply finding the exif offset takes 0.2-0.3ms with exifr.
 Compare that to [https://github.com/exif-heic-js/exif-heic-js](https://github.com/exif-heic-js/exif-heic-js) which takes about 5-10ms on average.
 Exifr is up to 30x faster.